-Table 10: Encina TransactionManager Attributes (Sheet 2 of 2)
+Table 10: Encina TransactionManager Attributes

-Attribute Туре Description Trace Level bde space-separated These attributes specify the trace level for the Trace Level log list of strings, where each corresponding Encina module Trace Level restart element is one of the following: (one of bde, log, restart, tran, util, vol, respectively).
-Trace Level tran GLOBAL, EVENT, Trace Level util PARAM, NONE, INTERNAL_PARAM, These attributes are writable.
-Trace Level vol INTERNAL_EVENT (for example, "EVENT PARAM")
+Attribute Туре Description Trace File string The file to which the trace output is written (stderr if the string is empty).
+This attribute is writable.
+Trace On boolean Whether Encina tracing is enabled or not.
+This attribute is writable.
+Trace Level bde space-separated list of strings, These attributes specify the trace Trace Level log where each element is one of the following: level for the corresponding Encina module (one of bde, log, restart, Trace Level restart GLOBAL, EVENT, PARAM, NONE, tran, util, vol, respectively).
+Trace Level tran INTERNAL_PARAM,INTERNAL_EVENT (for example, "EVENT PARAM") These attributes are writable.
+Trace Level util (101 CAGITIPIO, EVENT TAKAN) These attributes are writable.
+Trace Level vol